-From Chef Sean MacAlpine, City Table’s inspired, ever-changing menus feature signature dishes like housemade potato chips, a cheese plate with honey from the Lenox’s rooftop beehive, chopped salad, the house burger, lobster roll, steak frites, and trout stuffed with baby shrimp.
+From Director of Food & Beverage, Sean MacAlpine comes City Table’s inspired, ever-changing menus featuring signature dishes like housemade potato chips, a cheese plate with honey from the Lenox’s rooftop beehive, chopped salad, the house burger, lobster roll, steak frites, and trout stuffed with baby shrimp.
 Our brunch specialties include duck confit hash, croissant French toast, and biscuits and gravy.